ycpcs/cs370-fall2023/labs/lab12.md

 > <img src="images/lab12/BlenderExport.png" alt="Blender Export Window" height="400"/>

 Select the location where you want to export the file and the name for the file.
-In the lower right panel, expand the Geometry tab and make sure the selections match the figure below, i.e. only **Apply Modifiers**, **Write Normals**, **Include UVs**, and **Triangulate Faces** are checked.
+In the lower right panel, make sure in the Transform tab that Up is set to **Y up**.
+Then expand the Geometry tab and make sure the selections match the figure below, i.e. only **Apply Modifiers**, **Write Normals**, **Include UVs**, and **Triangulate Faces** are checked, i.e. **UNCHECK** **Write Materials**.
 This will produce a file that can be imported by the basic model loader we are using.

 > <img src="images/lab12/BlenderSettings.png" alt="Blender Settings Window" height="300"/>